Yiklek/ovim/README.md

 > ATTENTION! this framework is under developing and not stable.

+> ATTENTION! ovim is now compatible with vim

-ovim is a (neo)vim config and plugins manage framework.
+ovim is a neovim config and plugins manage framework.
 ovim provides themes, completion, lsp, ime and other useful plugins.

 ## install